hcort/vBulletinThreadUtils/README.md

 Parses a thread an extracts when a given username has posted its messages.
 It then creates a histogram with the amount of messages each hour of each day of the week.

+Config file sections:
+- [VBULLETIN]: the user used to log into vBulletin.
+Specify 'logname', 'password' and 'base_url' (in the format https://www.some_forum.com/forum/).
+- [SEARCHUSER]: in 'username' we specify the user we will use to filter the threads messages with vBulletinThreadParser
+- [OPERATIONMODE]: specifies what kind of parsing we will use.
+Each of these operation modes will have its own section with the required data.
+- [SINGLETHREAD]: parses only a thread using 'thread_id' (thread URL will be base_url/showthread.php?t=thread_id) and creates a file with the messages of the user specified in the SEARCHUSER section.
+- [SEARCHTHREADS]: uses the vBulletin search engine to search thread with 'search_words' in its title.
+You can also specify other parameters as 'replylimit' or 'forumchoice[]' to refine your results.

 To do:
-- Read some parameters from config file.
+- Read from config file (done).
-- Operation mode switch.
+- Operation mode switch (done).
-- Single thread processing instead of search result processing.
+- Single thread processing instead of search result processing (done).
+- Save external images.
+- Refine search using config file parameters.
+- Read HTML header instead of using local files.